-► Take care to prevent the brake caliper from scratching the wheel during installation.
+- ► Take care to prevent the brake caliper from scratching the wheel during installation. - Use new mounting bolts when installing the parking brake caliper.

 When installing the brake caliper into position, carefully fit the brake disc between the pads to avoid scratching them.